thaddeus002/yannkins/README.md

 ## License

-Yannkins is free software under GPL v3 licence.
-Read the file [[LICENSE|LICENSE]] for more informations.
+Yannkins is free software under GPL v3 license.
+Read the file [LICENSE](LICENSE) for more informations.